swatisbci/DS-ALGO/README.md

 	$ allure serve allure-results

+#### ExtentReport:
+	We have three different types of reports in ExtentReports

-#### Spark Report:
+   	1.Spark Report:

-	Spark report will be generated in the directory: test-output/DsAlgo-Spark/Index.html
+		Spark report will be generated in the directory:

+			test-output/DsAlgo-Spark/Index.html

-#### HTML Report:
+  	2.HTML Report:

-	HTML report will be generated in the directory: test-output/HtmlReport/ExtentHtml.html
+		HTML report will be generated in the directory:

+		test-output/HtmlReport/ExtentHtml.html

+  	3.PDF Report:

+		Pdf report will be generated in the directory:

+			test-output/PDFReport/ExtendPdf.pdf

 #### Cucumber Report:
 	The cucumber report will be generated in the directory: